 How to Apply

-If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesday mornings from 9am to 11am and Thursday afternoons from 1pm to 3pm in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404).
-A BHA staff person will be available to assist with applying online.
+Accommodations for assisting applicants with the online application will be made on Thursday and Friday afternoons in the BHA Community Building computer lab (1002 North Summit Street, Bloomington, IN 47404) from 1:00pm to 4:00pm where a BHA staff person will be available to assist with applying online.

 Have an upcoming inspection?
 Need assistance with preparing for that inspection?
 Below are some tools to help get your unit ready!
-If you need assistance, contact the Step-Up Coordinator, Leon Gordon, at (812)339-3491 ext.
+If you need assistance, contact the Administrative Director, Leon Gordon, at (812) 339-3491 ext.
 115 for more information!

 The Bloomington Housing Authority’s goal is to provide local residents with vital information for disaster preparedness.
 Being prepared can reduce fear, anxiety, and physical and material losses that accompany disasters.
 Residents should be ready to evacuate their homes and take refuge in public shelters and know how to care for their basic medical needs.
 We strongly encourage our residents to be informed, make a plan, and prepare a disaster kitbefore a disaster strikes in Monroe County.

 Applicants can check their status on the Public Housing waitlist at any time by clicking here.